 'Inventive, romantic, and unsettling, The Afterlives is a story of two people who take extraordinary measures to answer the Big Questions: What is the soul?
 Do we ever really die?
 Flabbergastingly original and sublimely satisfying' Amity Gaige

 Thomas Pierce was born and raised in South Carolina.
-He is the author of the forthcoming novel, The Afterlives, and the acclaimed story collection, Hall of Small Mammals.
-His stories have appeared in The New Yorker, The Atlantic, Oxford American, and elsewhere.
-A recipient of the National Book Foundation's 5 Under 35 Award, he is a graduate of the University of Virginia creative writing program and lives in Virginia with his wife and daughters.
+He is the author of the collection Hall of Small Mammals and his stories have appeared in The New Yorker, The Atlantic, VQR, Oxford American and elsewhere.
+A recipient of the National Book Foundation's 5 Under 35 Award, he is a graduate of the University of Virginia creative writing program.
+Pierce lives in Virginia with his wife and daughters.